Phrogz/SLAXML/README.md

     -- (does not strip leading/trailing whitespace from CDATA) parser:parse(myxml,{stripWhitespace=true})

-If you just want to see if it will parses your document correctly, you can simply do:
+If you just want to see if it will parse your document correctly, you can simply do:

     require 'slaxml'
     SLAXML:parse(myxml)